Corten Steel: Is It Safe For Gardens?

 Difference Between Corten and Redcor

-An association that deserves some explanation is the difference between corten steel and redcor.
-COR-TEN refers to a hot-rolled steel alloy that is used in the railroad and shipping industries.
-Redcor is a type of corten steel but is cold-rolled instead of hot-rolled.
-This cold roll helps stabilize the chemical composition as the sheet forms, keeping it more uniform from product to product.
+One distinction worth explaining is the difference between Corten steel and Redcor.
+COR-TEN refers to a hot-rolled steel alloy commonly used in the railroad and shipping industries.
+Redcor, a type of Corten steel, is cold-rolled rather than hot-rolled.
+This cold-rolling process helps stabilize the chemical composition during sheet formation, ensuring greater uniformity from product to product.

 Difference Between Corten A and Corten B

-An interesting part of the development of these planters is they’re completely safe for growing food.
-The amount of iron-oxide released into the soil during the rust process is non-toxic and will not disadvantageously affect plants.
+An interesting aspect of Corent B planters is that they are completely safe for growing food.
+The small amount of iron oxide released into the soil during the rusting process is non-toxic and does not negatively affect plants.

 The Rust Process

-Let’s examine the topic of rust in corten steel more closely.
-The protective layer of rust that develops on weathering steels is safe for plants, not only because the amount of iron, manganese, copper, and nickel are non-toxic, but also because these micronutrients are important for growing healthy plants.
-The protective patina that develops on the steel is useful in this way.
+Let’s take a closer look at rust in Corten steel.
+The protective rust layer that forms on weathering steels is safe for plants—not only because the trace amounts of iron, manganese, copper, and nickel are non-toxic, but also because these micronutrients play a role in promoting healthy plant growth.
+The protective patina that develops on the steel adds to its durability while remaining plant-safe.

 Corrosion

-The main concern most people have about corten steels is their durability.
-In a raised bed form in the right environment, COR-TEN steels are resistant to corrosion.
-This is why this steel was chosen for structures in building and architecture (in the Broadcasting Tower in the United Kingdom, for instance) before it was employed in gardening projects.
+The main concern most people have about Corten steel is its durability.
+In raised bed applications and the right environment, COR-TEN steel is highly resistant to corrosion.
+This is why it was initially chosen for structures in architecture and construction (such as the Broadcasting Tower in the United Kingdom) before being adopted for gardening projects.

-However, this resistance is largely dependent on the weather and climate in an area.
-The proper oxidation occurs in optimal wet/dry cycles.
-Areas that experience high humidity experience several challenges when it comes to the ability of COR-TEN steel to remain durable.
-Additionally, resistance to corrosion is lower in areas with salt spray – namely in coastal regions.
-People living on the beach experience higher corrosion rates with their cor ten metal beds.
+However, its resistance largely depends on the climate and weather conditions in a given area.
+Proper oxidation occurs in optimal wet/dry cycles, but regions with high humidity present challenges to Corten steel’s durability.
+Additionally, resistance to corrosion is lower in areas with salt spray, particularly in coastal regions.
+People living near the ocean may experience higher corrosion rates with Corten steel beds.

-That’s why those living in these atmospheric conditions should opt for Aluzinc coated galvanized steel beds instead, like the Birdies Original 6-in-1 metal raised bed.
-Happily, galvanized steel is safe for gardens, too!
+For those in such atmospheric conditions, Aluzinc-coated galvanized steel beds—like the Birdies Original metal raised bed—are a better alternative.
+Fortunately, galvanized steel is also safe for gardening!

 How Long Does Corten Steel Last?

-As long as the beds made of corten steel aren’t subjected to the intense atmospheric corrosion we’ve discussed up to this point, they will last for years.
-The rust that develops on them creates a layer that offers corrosion resistance and higher tensile strength.
-That’s why cor ten is used worldwide in landscaping and even family home gardening.
+As long as Corten steel beds are not exposed to the intense atmospheric corrosion discussed earlier, they will last for years.
+The rust that develops on the surface forms a protective layer, enhancing corrosion resistance and tensile strength.
+This durability is why Corten steel is widely used in landscaping and home gardening.

-The steel’s rust layer builds up increased resistance to degradation, which is why it has been the premiere weathering steel material used in construction and architecture for years.
+The steel’s rust layer increases its resistance to degradation, making it the premier weathering steel material in construction and architecture for years.

 Corten Steel Raised Beds

-While we’ve touched on the general form of corten steel up to this point, and we’ve talked about its use in building and other architectural projects, let’s discuss the best practices for growing plants in corten steel raised beds.
-Again, in most environments, the atmospheric corrosion resistance that occurs on corten steel raised beds actually makes them more corrosion resistant than other materials.
-But using COR-TEN and understanding the process of patina formation will help you determine the best placements and uses for you.
+While we’ve covered the general properties of Corten steel and its use in architectural projects, let’s now discuss best practices for growing plants in Corten steel raised beds.
+In most environments, the atmospheric corrosion resistance that develops on Corten steel actually makes it more durable than other materials.

 Design

-As they rust, the yield strength of the steel alloy regenerates continuously, improving the look and the corrosion resistance of the bed’s exterior as it is exposed to the elements.
+As these beds rust, the yield strength of the steel alloy continuously regenerates, enhancing both the appearance and corrosion resistance of the exterior as it is exposed to the elements.

 Placement

-Because the alloys rust and the surface materials in the construction of corten steel beds do runoff, it’s best to place them on the earth, or in an area where this runoff isn’t a problem.
-In business complexes where planters may be placed on the pavement, the weathering steel surface will leach onto surfaces, especially after rainy weather.
+Because Corten steel beds rust and their surface materials can run off, it’s best to place them directly on the ground or in an area where runoff won’t be an issue.
+In business complexes where planters may sit on the pavement, weathering steel can leach onto surfaces, especially after rain.

-While this isn’t a structural problem because the alloy regenerates continuously as the metal rusts, any surface that the beds are on will accumulate that run-off material.
-If you want to know how to clean any developing stains, check out the last section of this piece.
+While this isn’t a structural issue (the alloy continuously regenerates as it rusts) any surface beneath the beds will accumulate runoff material.
+If you need tips on removing stains, check out the final section of this piece.

-If you decide to place your bed on earth, before you fill it, lay down a 1/4 inch to 1/2 inch of gravel underneath.
-This allows for excellent drainage and protects the bottom of the bed.
-Another great benefit of using gravel under the bed is you won’t struggle with weeds throughout the season.
+If placing your bed on the ground, lay down 1/4 inch to 1/2 inch of gravel before filling it.
+This improves drainage, protects the bottom of the bed, and helps suppress weeds throughout the season.

 Accelerating Corrosion

-To speed rust your corten steel bed, combine 2 ounces of vinegar, ½ teaspoon of salt, and 16 ounces of hydrogen peroxide in a spray bottle.
-Shake the bottle vigorously to combine the ingredients.
-Wear gloves and goggles.
-Spray the entire metal planter box.
-Wipe it with a towel if the texture on the planter needs smoothing.
-This speeds the development of the patina, and a protective coating forms on the oxidized metal.
-Repeat the process over time, allowing it to dry between treatments until you achieve the desired look on your metal planter.
+To accelerate rusting, mix 2 ounces of vinegar, ½ teaspoon of salt, and 16 ounces of hydrogen peroxide in a spray bottle.
+Shake vigorously to combine the ingredients.
+Wear gloves and goggles for protection.
+Spray the entire metal planter box, wiping it with a towel if needed to smooth the texture.
+This process speeds up patina development, forming a protective coating on the oxidized metal.
+Repeat the application, allowing the planter to dry between treatments, until you achieve the desired look.

-The process of accelerating corrosion on your corten steel bed is easy and can take place over multiple applications of the homemade solution.
-This is yet another benefit of working with corten steel in the garden.
+Accelerating corrosion on a Corten steel bed is a simple process and can be done over multiple applications.
+This is yet another benefit of using Corten steel in the garden.

 Sealing